Bolillo-Kremer/PiAPI/README.md

 ## How to use
 #### Installing PiAPI on your Raspberry Pi
-In your raspberry pi terminal, download the install script for the API version that you want to run.
+In your raspberry pi terminal, simply run the install script for the API version that you want!
 If [cURL](https://curl.haxx.se/) is already installed, you can skip the first command.

 Install cURL